Low-stimulus day

 Right to free admission?

 Add a free ticket (subscribers, people who already have a valid ticket, etc.) to your order via the ticket module.
-We give free admission to one companion:
+People with disabilities are entitled to a reduced entry charge on presentation of their European Disability Card.
+In addition, we give free entry to one accompanying person per person with a disability.

 We learn too